Web-Student/jokes-react/README.md

     - all authors
     - jokes by author (1/2 implemented)
     - search for a joke (1/2 implemented)
-    - user's submitted jokes
+    - user's submitted jokes (1/2 implemented)
-- [3] Technology: CI/CD pipeline /5
+- [5] Technology: CI/CD pipeline /5
 - [] Technology: Tests run in pipeline, pipeline aborts on failure /5
 - [5] Technology: Linting in pipeline /5
 - [] Technology: 3+ generic form input components /9
     - Text input component
-- [3] Technology: 4+ generic layout components /12
+- [9 or 12] Technology: 4+ generic layout components /12
     - component 1: layout to display a joke
     - component 2: dispay an author & how many jokes they have submitted
     - component 3: individual navbar link components (a component for each link), as these are reusable.
+    - component 4 ?? does the navbar count?
-- [5] Technology: Authentication and user account support /10
+- [3] Technology: Authentication and user account support /10
 - [] Technology: Authorized and public pages /5
-- [3] Experience: All experiences mobile-friendly /5   (right now they are,but need to check for future)
+- [3] Experience: All experiences mobile-friendly /5
 - [] Experience: 3 instances of reordering elements on smaller screens /5
 - [6] Professional, organized, and smooth experience /20